Skip to main content

 The exponent for bounding box volume is used to make the price of models with larger bounding box volumes more attractive to your customers.
 A number below 1 will make larger models cheaper, a number above 1 will make them more expensive.

-For more information on exponents, see this article on how they are used for volume based discount.
+For more information on exponents, see this article on how they are used for volume-based discounts.

 Material Specs